 In our monthly Creative Spirit mornings we have an opportunity to explore our creativity and how it relates to God’s world as a worship-full process.
 We have a lot of fun, learn new skills and enjoy conversation in the process.
 Why not join us and share your stories with us?
 The first Creative Spirit takes place on Wednesday 1st September – we hope to see you there.

 We look forward to Catherine leading our worship on Sunday.
 The lectionary New Testament reading is John 6:56-69.
 Jesus continues to explore the difficult questions posed in last week’s readings.
 The passage helps us to see that we can follow Jesus without necessarily having all the answers.
 As we worship and meet together we can listen and learn from each other about our journeys with Jesus and maybe help to answer some of the questions we have.

 From Revd Catherine Bowstead

-I hope that you have a good week,
+I hope that you’re having a good week.